 Stage 2: Complex Organics Break Down

-When the temperature becomes too warm for mesophiles, the second stage starts, and thermophilic microorganisms (which thrive from 113 to 252 F) take over.
+When the temperature becomes too warm for mesophiles, the second stage starts, and thermophilic microorganisms (which thrive from 113 degrees to 252 degrees Fahrenheit) take over.

 These higher temperatures let thermophiles efficiently break down proteins, fats, and complex carbohydrates into finer particles.
 Stage two can span days or months, depending on the conditions within the compost pile.